 Sometimes, the above strategies aren't enough.
 In such cases, medical interventions can be very effective.
 Here are a few options:

 • Desmopressin: This medication mimics ADH (Anti-Diuretic Hormone), reducing urine production at night.
 It can be particularly useful for special occasions or as part of a longer-term strategy under medical supervision.
-This is something that will be prescribed by your GP if they have ruled out other things or can be prescribed as a short term medication for a sleepover.
+This is something that will be prescribed by your GP if they have ruled out other factors or as a short-term solution for a sleepover.

 • Alarm Therapy: Bedwetting alarms are designed to wake your child at the first sign of moisture, helping them learn to respond to the need to urinate.
 These alarms can be worn on pyjamas or placed under the sheets and have been shown to be highly effective in achieving dryness over time.
 The success of alarm therapy often depends on consistency and parental involvement in the process.